Home > CLC Single Cell Analysis Module (commercial plugin)

 Normalization of data affects all downstream analyses.
-The implementation is well suited for removing batch effects.
+The implementation can remove batch effects.

 Figure 4.
-Batch correction: Several clusters are observed for each of two samples.
+Batch correction: Several clusters are observed for each sample.
 After batch correction, clusters contain a mixture of both samples.

 Figure 5.
 Top: Browsable phase portrait with learned dynamics and steady-state ratio.
 There is one plot for each gene.
-Phase portraits can be overlaid with cluster information, cell annotations and data from gene expression, velocity and peak matrices.
+Phase portraits can be overlaid with cell annotations and clusters , and data from gene expression, velocity and peak matrices.
 Here, the cells are colored by cell type.
 Bottom: UMAP showing velocity arrows, where cells are colored by the inferred latent time.

 UMAP and tSNE are de facto standards for visualizing single-cell expression data.
-Our interactive 2D and 3D visualizations can be overlaid with cluster information, cell annotations and data from gene expression, velocity and peak matrices.
+Our interactive 2D and 3D visualizations can be overlaid with cell annotations and clusters, and data from gene expression, velocity and peak matrices.

 Manual annotation can be performed with just a few clicks by using the Lasso tool.
 Comprehensive filtering and selection options make it easy to select the relevant cells.
 The plot editor enables expression analysis and manual annotation.
 It has many visualization options.

 Clustering is performed using the graph-based Leiden algorithm.

-Cell-type prediction is traditionally performed on clusters of cells.
-However, this has the disadvantage that errors in clustering, or simply too coarsely-grained clusters, can lead to imprecise annotations.
-QIAGEN CLC Single Cell Analysis Module provides a cell classifier that annotates individual cells.
+Cell type prediction is traditionally performed on clusters of cells.
+However, this has the disadvantage that errors in clustering, or simply too coarsely grained clusters, can lead to imprecise annotations.
+QIAGEN CLC Single Cell Analysis Module provides a pre-trained classifier that annotates individual cells.
 The classifier has been trained on large single-cell projects from human and mouse experiments, annotated with the QIAGEN Cell Ontology.